MCausc78/stoat.py/docs/api/index.rst

-.. currentmodule:: pyvolt
+.. currentmodule:: stoat

 API Reference
 =============

-The following section outlines the API of pyvolt.
+The following section outlines the API of stoat.py.

 .. note::